ng-util/ng-util/packages/markdown/README.md

 @NgModule({
   imports: [
-    NuMarkdownModule.forRoot() // use forRoot() in main app module only.
-  ],
+    NuMarkdownModule // And use `provideNuMarkdownConfig` to modify the global configuration ],
 })
 export class AppModule { }